 Treatments for a pinched nerve caused by a bulging disc may include:

 - Over-the-counter or prescription pain and anti-inflammatory medications

 - Corticosteroid injections to reduce inflammation

-Sometimes, pain from a pinched nerve in the spinal column becomes so severe that a doctor may recommend treating a bulging disc with open-back surgery.
+Sometimes, pain from a pinched nerve in the spinal column becomes so severe that a physician may recommend treating a bulging disc with open back surgery.
 Some patients, however, are concerned that traditional bulging disc surgery involves hospitalization, infection risk and a long recovery period.

-If you want to avoid open-back surgery, there is an alternative.
-The medical experts at Laser Spine Institute (LSI) may be able to help relieve or do away with your pinched nerve pain by treating your bulging disc with one of our minimally invasive endoscopic procedures.
-For more detailed information, contact LSI for a free review of your MRI or CT scan.
+If you want to avoid open back surgery, there is an alternative.
+The surgeons at Laser Spine Institute are able to address your pinched nerve pain by treating your bulging disc with one of our minimally invasive procedures.
+For more detailed information, contact Laser Spine Institute for a free review of your MRI or CT scan.